Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/combined/Double Depression.md

 Research from 2020 suggests that double depression may be harder to treat than other forms of depression.
 Still, research on treating double depression is ongoing, and treatment recommendations will likely improve as researchers learn more about the condition.

 Therapy
-Psychotherapy, or talk therapy, might be used alongside medication or other treatment approaches to help you manage double depression.
+Psychotherapy, or talk therapy, might be used alongside other treatment approaches to help you manage double depression.

 Cognitive behavioral therapy (CBT) is a common and effective therapy for many types of depression, but you have other therapy options, too.